Execution

 Namada ledger

-The Namada ledger is built on top of Tendermint's ABCI interface with a slight deviation from the ABCI convention: in Namada, the transactions are currently not being executed in ABCI's DeliverTx method, but rather in the EndBlock method.
+The Namada ledger is built on top of CometBFT v0.37 (opens in a new tab)'s ABCI (opens in a new tab) interface with a slight deviation from the ABCI convention: in Namada, the transactions are currently not being executed in ABCI's DeliverTx method (opens in a new tab), but rather in the EndBlock method (opens in a new tab).
 The reason for this is to prepare for future DKG and threshold decryption integration.

-Interaction with the Namada ledger are made possible via transactions (note transaction whitelist below).
+Interactions with the Namada ledger are made possible via transactions.
 In Namada, transactions are allowed to perform arbitrary modifications to the storage of any account, but the transaction will be accepted and state changes applied only if all the validity predicates that were triggered by the transaction accept it.
-That is, the accounts whose storage sub-spaces were touched by the transaction and/or an account that was explicitly elected by the transaction as the verifier will all have their validity predicates verifying the transaction.
+That is, the accounts whose storage sub-spaces were touched by the transaction will all have their validity predicates verifying the transaction.
+A transaction may also explicitly elect an account as the verifier of that transaction, which will result in that validity predicate being invoked as well.
 A transaction can add any number of additional verifiers, but cannot remove the ones determined by the protocol.
 For example, a transparent fungible token transfer would typically trigger 3 validity predicates - those of the token, source and target addresses.

 Supported validity predicates